karizabal/ratings-project/README.md

 6. Cleaning the `'nutrition'` column, which was stored as a string object.
 I split the information into the following individual columns (as floats): `'calories (#)', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)'`

+    1. I also divide the nutrients recorded in PDV by 100 to get them as decimals.
+This makes their data more representative of percentages offering more consistency and interpretability.

 7. Using the `'tags'` column, I add the column `'diet'` that specifies if and what diet the recipe is most appropriate for.
 If the recipe is not apparently diet-specific, then the value is `np.nan`.
 This process involved:

     1. Cleaning the `'tags'` column, which was originally stored as a string object.
 After cleaning, the `'tags'` column contain lists of strings.